Seoul Queer Culture Festival: History

 The 10th edition of the festival in 2010 was held in the Jongno area of Seoul.
 The event was also attended by representatives of a number of Korean NGOs, including Baram Sory, the Korean Gay Men's Human Rights Group, the Korean Lesbian Foundation, the Lesbian Counseling Center in South Korea, Korean Womenlink, Outeen, Unninetwork and Project Butchway 2010 film studio.

 In 2011, the 12th edition of the festival was held in the Hanbit Media Park, Cheonggyecheon area of Seoul.
 Churches and political parties were among that year's festival participants.

 The 14th edition of the festival took place in the Hongdae area of Seoul and gathered about 10,000 attendants, a record number.
 Like most editions it featured a pride parade and a film festival.
 Notable attendees included Korean LGBT celebrities Harisu and Kim Jho Kwang-soo.

 The 15th edition of the festival, taking place in early June 2014 in the Sinchon area of Seoul, near Yonsei University, declared its goal as protesting against "the oppression of LGBT people in Russia and Korea, and show support and solidarity within the LGBT community".
 The 2014 festival lasts over a week, and events include a pride parade and a film festival.
 The 2014 edition received official support from Google.
 The festival organizers have reported that days before the festival was about to start, the government withdrew permission from them, declaring it "inappropriate" in light of the recent Sinking of the MV Sewol tragedy; but the organizers have stated that they believe this is a pretext used by unfriendly Christian groups trying to sabotage the festival by sending numerous complaints to the government.
 The organizers were prepared to disobey the authorities and hold the event even without official permission.
 The festival drew an estimated 10,000-15,000 attendees.
 The government officials did not prevent the festival from taking place, but also issued permission to conservative, religious anti-LGBT rights groups to hold rallies at the same time and location.
 This led to a number of disruptions and delays.

 The parade was banned in 2015.
 This has attracted international attention to the event, with most of it being critical of the progress made regarding LGBT rights in South Korea.
 Human Rights Watch has expressed concern in a public online letter to the President of Korea.

 The event was held again in 2016, 2017, 2018 2019 and 2022.

+In May 2023, Seoul’s city government blocked South Korea’s annual LGBT festival from taking place outside city hall and granted a permit for anti-LGBT Christian concert instead.

+In June 2024, a protest against the Queer Culture Festival was held in central Seoul.
+Thousands of participants held blue flags and signs with phrases such as "No to homosexuality".